moliver28/research-handbook/content/handbook/product/fulfillment-guide.md

 #### Fulfillment OKR processes

 Fulfillment resourcing is allocated to work on top priority work, which is generally managed by:
-1. First ensure that forced prioritization items (such as meeting SLOs) are completd timely.
+1. First ensure that forced prioritization items (such as meeting SLOs) are completed timely.
 2. Deliver on quarterly objective and key results (OKRs).

 Fulfillment FY25 Q2 OKRs are listed in https://gitlab.com/gitlab-com/gitlab-OKRs/-/work_items/6895 (team member access only).
 We have a similar top-level objective for the Fulfillment Stage each quarter.